 Internet Marketing Avenues for Web-based Company

-The advent of internet has changed the world for the better, but whether it has made a considerable impact in the world of marketing or not, that is debatable.
-The companies in developed countries are more comfortable using internet to market their products, but due to many entrepreneurs’ unfamiliarity with the usage of web-based applications, that’s about as far as they can go.
+The advent of the internet has changed the world for the better, but whether it has made a considerable impact in the world of marketing or not, that is debatable.
+The companies in developed countries are more comfortable using the internet to market their products, but due to many entrepreneurs’ unfamiliarity with the usage of web-based applications, that’s about as far as they can go.

 Many companies are used to the way some things work, for instance, many companies still use postal communication to ask their associates for a price quote, which would take days for an answer.

 With web-based commerce, you can send messages back and forth a lot faster, via email.
-Entrepreneurs are perhaps, unwilling to try out a new way, and prefer to duck in favour of more conventional ways.
+Entrepreneurs are perhaps, unwilling to try out a new way, and prefer to duck in favor of more conventional ways.

 However, research shows that entrepreneurs are slowly gaining traction in Internet marketing, particularly in the US, where it generated revenues to the tune of $7.3 billion in the first quarter of 2011, and a corresponding increase of 23%, from the same period in 2010.

 Let’s take a look at how the rest of us can use the Internet for marketing our products.